-During 2001, the Committee held three meetings and acted once by unanimous consent to review and evaluate executive compensation and benefit programs, including information provided to the Company by independent compensation and benefit consultants.
+During 2002, the Committee held four meetings to review and evaluate executive and director compensation and benefit programs, including information provided to the Company by independent compensation and benefit consultants.

 Executive Officer Compensation Policies.
-The Committee's executive compensation policies are designed to (a) attract and retain the best individuals critical to the success of the Company, (b) motivate and reward such individuals based on corporate business unit and individual performance, and (c) align executives' and stockholders' interests through equity-based incentives.
+The Committee's executive compensation policies are designed to (a) attract and retain the best individuals critical to the success of the Company, (b) motivate and reward such individuals based on corporate, business unit and individual performance, and (c) align executives' and stockholders' interests through equity-based incentives.

-Compensation for executives is based on the following principles: variable compensation should comprise a significant part of an executive's compensation, with the percentage at-risk increasing at increased levels of responsibility; employee stock ownership aligns the interest of employees and stockholders; compensation must be competitive with that offered by companies that compete with the Company for executive talent; and differences in executive compensation within the Company should reflect differing levels of responsibility and/or performance.
+Compensation for executives is based on the following principles: variable compensation should comprise a significant part of an executive's compensation, with the percentage at-risk highest for the executive officers; both compensation opportunities provided to executive officers and the realizable values of those opportunities should significantly vary with performance achievements; an emphasis on stock-based compensation aligns the long-term interests of executive officers and stockholders; compensation opportunities for executive officers must be evaluated against that offered by companies similar in size and scope of operations; and differences in executive compensation within the Company should reflect varying levels of responsibility and/or performance.

-A key determinant of overall levels of Executive Officer compensation has been the pay practices of a group of public companies in the medical supply and medical service industry with revenue comparable to the

-Company's (the "peer group").
-The peer group was chosen by the Company's independent compensation and benefit consultants and includes some, but not all, of the members of the peer group used for stock price comparisons (see "--Common Stock Performance" below).
+A key reference in determining the overall levels of executive officer compensation is an assessment of pay practices within a group of public companies in the health care services industries that are comparable in size and scope to the Company (the "peer group").
+Companies in the peer group were selected by the Committee based on recommendations from the Committee's independent compensation and benefit consultants.
+Some of these companies are included in the peer group used for stock price comparisons (see "Common Stock Performance" below).